github/docs/content/repositories/working-with-files/using-files/viewing-a-file.md

 ---
-title: Tracking changes in a file
+title: Viewing a file
-intro: You can trace changes to lines in a file and discover how parts of the file evolved over time.
+intro: You can view or download the raw file content or trace changes to lines in a file and discover how parts of the file evolved over time.
 redirect_from:
   - /articles/using-git-blame-to-trace-changes-in-a-file
   - /articles/tracing-changes-in-a-file
   - /articles/tracking-changes-in-a-file
   - /github/managing-files-in-a-repository/tracking-changes-in-a-file
   - /github/managing-files-in-a-repository/managing-files-on-github/tracking-changes-in-a-file
+  - /repositories/working-with-files/using-files/tracking-changes-in-a-file
 versions:
   fpt: '*'
   ghes: '*'